 In order to retain GE funding and continue in the PhD program, students must be making satisfactory progress toward the degree.
-This is defined as: no incompletes for more than one term; comprehensive exams passed by end of 3rd year; approved dissertation proposal by Fall term of 4th year.
+This is defined as: no more than two incompletes; comprehensive exams passed by end of 3rd year; approved dissertation proposal by Fall term of 4th year.